The $49.1 Billion Opportunity

 ISA-95 / SEMI Standards Equipment hierarchy (Equipment > Module > SubSystem), communication protocols Defines structure, not semantics.
 No reasoning capability, no graph traversal, no fault causality modeling.

-Equipment OEM AI
+Equipment Vendor AI

 (ASML, Applied, KLA, Lam)

-Tool-specific AI models, process fingerprinting, defect classification Confined to single vendor's equipment.
+Equipment-specific AI models, process fingerprinting, defect classification Confined to single vendor's equipment.
 Cannot model cross-vendor relationships or fab-wide fault propagation.

-Time-Series Historians Sensor data storage, tree-based asset hierarchies Tree structure, not a knowledge graph.
+Statistical Model (Time-Series Historians) Sensor data storage, tree-based asset hierarchies Tree structure, not a knowledge graph.
 No reasoning, no relationship modeling, no ontology-driven intelligence.

 Gap 1

-Equipment-Internal Ontology
+Equipment Ontology

 No product models subsystem, component, and sensor-level equipment internals

-Syntrixia fills this
+Syntrixia® fills this

 Gap 2

-Cross-Vendor Normalization
+Cross-Vendor Data Normalization

 No product maps vendor-specific sensor semantics to a common vocabulary

-Syntrixia fills this
+Syntrixia® fills this

 Gap 3

-Graph-Based Fault Propagation
+Knowledge Graph-Based Fault Propagation

 Academic research only — no commercial product offers causal fault traversal

-Syntrixia fills this
+Syntrixia® fills this

 Gap 4